Keto Diet Facts vs Myths: What Beginners Should Know

 If you have weighed the evidence and decided to try the ketogenic diet, these research-aligned strategies will help you start on solid footing:

-- Choose whole food fats such as avocados, olive oil, nuts, and fatty fish rather than relying heavily on processed keto snack products.
+• Choose whole food fats such as avocados, olive oil, nuts, and fatty fish rather than leaning heavily on processed keto snack products.

-- Get bloodwork done before and after starting, particularly lipid panels, if you have any cardiovascular risk factors.
+• Get bloodwork done before and after starting, particularly a lipid panel, if you have any cardiovascular risk factors.

-- Consider gut health.
+• Consider gut health.
 Drastically reducing fiber-rich foods can affect your microbiome.
-Supplementing strategically may help — our guide on top-rated gut health supplements for weight loss covers options worth considering.
+Our guide on top-rated gut health supplements for weight loss covers options worth considering.

 Keto Diet Pros and Cons